Image

 Winning the hearing can mean keeping your license and avoiding additional penalties.
 If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-The outcome of an administrative hearing depends on your driving history in Cooper County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Cooper County, MO and beyond:

-• Second DWI/DUI Offense: Leads to a 1-year revocation period in Cooper County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Cooper County, MO DWI/DUI was within the last 5 years.

 Securing a Limited Driving Privilege (Hardship License) in Cooper County, MO